KILTprotocol/docs/docs/concepts/06_Advanced/terms-and-quote.md

 ## How to create a Terms object

-When creating a Terms object, at least one of the following must be set: Legitimations, Quote or Delegations.
+The Terms object consists of following items:

+- **Claim**: A partial claim with information the attester already has about the claimer.
+This helps the claimer to pre-fill their claims with information only known to the attester.
+  - The partial claim has to at least contain the ctype hash the attestation will be based on.

+- **CTypes**: An optional list of full ctypes, in case the claimer doesn't know about the correct ctype for the credential, yet.

-- **Legitimations**: Legitimations are Credentials, issued to the Attester the Claimer wants to interact with, showing that the Attester has the authority or legitimacy to attest the claim requested.
+- **Legitimations**: Legitimations are Credentials, issued to the Attester, showing that the Attester has the authority or legitimacy to attest the claim requested.
 This is a way of establishing trust between the participants.

+- **Delegation Id**: An Attester may be part of a top-down trust authority, given them the right to attest in the name of an institution, or similar.
+E.g. a business giving the right to their employee to attest the claim on their behalf.
+This is a delegation.
+If the Attester has attestation rights, delegated from another entity, this should be stated clearly at this point.
+See [here](/docs/concepts/distributed_trust) for details on how to create a delegation.

-- **Quote**: Details on how to create a Quote are outlined here.
-In brief, the Quote could include any or all of the following:
+- **Quote**: A Quote could include any or all of the following:

   - The time frame the claim will be completed in
   - The public address of the Attester completing the attestation